MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/purpose-of-validation-and-traceability.md

 ﻿---
 title: Purpose of validation and traceability
-description: Learn about the reasons for validation and traceability in a regulated industry ms.date: 03/21/2023 ms.topic: conceptual
+description: Learn about the reasons for validation and traceability in a regulated industry. ms.date: 03/21/2023 ms.topic: conceptual
 author: davepinch